joinpursuit/Pursuit-Core-iOS/resources/swift-style-guide/README.markdown

-# The Official AC3.2 Swift Style Guide.
+# The Official AC-iOS Swift Style Guide.
 ### Adapted from The Official raywenderlich.com Swift Style Guide.

 ## Table of Contents